RUGSoftEng/2018-Hippo/Sources/App/frontend-webpack/README.md

 # Main dependency descriptions and other

-The main dependencies used in this project are Vue.js 2 for the javascript framework and Bootstrap for the CSS framework.
+The main dependencies used in this project are:

+npm

+Vue.js 2 for the javascript framework

+Bootstrap for the CSS framework

 When running the project and opening the website, make sure you have cross-origin-resource-sharing enabled.
 You can get it for chrome here:
 [CORS for chrome](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)